llkongs/AutoCodex/README.md

 Quick start
 1) Create a new project folder under projects/: bash scripts/init_project.sh my-project
-2) Enter the new folder and fill SPEC.md with requirements and acceptance criteria.
+2) Enter the new folder:
+   cd projects/my-project
+3) Run intake and answer questions: bash scripts/tick.sh
-3) Split work into TASKS.yaml with DoD and verification commands.
+4) Split work into TASKS.yaml with DoD and verification commands.
-4) Set STATE.json to SPEC_READY or DEV_READY.
+5) Set STATE.json to SPEC_READY or DEV_READY.
-5) Run a watcher (entr/fswatch) or a timer loop to trigger scripts/tick.sh.
+6) Run a watcher (entr/fswatch) or a timer loop to trigger scripts/tick.sh.

 Project init
 - Default name is project-YYYYMMDD-HHMMSS if no name is provided.